mab253/software-interventions-spring22/assignments/finalProposal.md

 - Show us how the various parts of your software (database, any API calls, external services, user interface, NLP/ML, etc.) function together.
 Where does your data flow and how?

 ### Final Media
 - This section is open to your creativity.
 You need to create 1 more piece of media to add to your proposal - is this a cleaned-up version of your paper prototype?
 Is this a clickable prototype?
 Is this a rendering of the user interface?
 Is this a series of photos that you have taken, showing your problem domain?
 Is this an audio recording of part of your validation user interviews?
-Is this a short video describing your pitch?
+Is this a short video describing your pitch, or using a paper prototype?
 Is this an animation showing how part of your system works?